Reviews You Can Rely On

 All in all, we conducted about 45 different tests to rank these products, ranging from extensive print quality assessments to how helpful customer support was.
 The metrics included Print Quality, Ease of Use, Print Capabilities, and Support.
 We carefully evaluated how each printer stacked up against the competition, where they excelled, and where they displayed less than stellar performances.

 Overall, our vote for the best value in 3D printers on the market today is, undoubtedly, the Anycubic Vyper.
 There are other FDM printers that offer better print quality, most notably the Prusa i3 MK3S+, but you do pay a handsome price for that luxury.
 Meanwhile, the Vyper has similar features as the i3 MK3S+, including an auto-leveling feature and a removable, flexible, magnetic print bed — all for a fraction of the cost.
 With some tinkering, the Vyper's print quality also manages to punch above its weight class.
 If you're on an even tighter budget, the Creality 3D Ender 3 Pro is a good option, but do know the print quality will take some time to dial in, and it's not quite as easy to use as other FDM printers available.
 If print quality is your main focus, going with a resin-based printer may be for you.
-The Elegoo Mars 2 Pro is a great choice for top-notch print quality at an affordable price tag.
+The Elegoo Saturn 2 is a great choice for top-notch print quality at an affordable price tag.
 Just remember that resin printers are notoriously messy and annoying to post-cure, so if ease of use is an important quality for you, FDM (filament-based) printers are the way to go.

 Print Quality

-Print Quality is the highest weighted rating metric of our review.
-For each of the filament, or FDM printers, we picked out a suite of test models each designed to focus on a different type of geometry and attempted to print a set in both Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS).
+Print quality is the highest weighted rating metric of our review.
+For each of the filament, or FDM printers, we picked out a suite of test models, each designed to focus on a different type of geometry, and attempted to print a set in both Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS).
 Our panel of judges then scored the quality of each print to determine scores.
-For the resin printers, we selected a different set of test models, since the different printing mechanisms would have rendered more than a handful of our other tests moot.
+For the resin printers, we selected a different set of test models since the different printing mechanisms would have rendered more than a handful of our other tests moot.

 Both printers created extraordinarily delicate and intricate models that would have almost certainly perplexed any of the other printers in the review and had a fantastic surface finish after we dialed in the correct resin exposure settings.
 We used different models to compare print quality for the plastic-based printers, such as a wireframe cube, detailed miniatures, and some resin-specific torture tests.